quinnfrank/HDP-py/README.md

 # 663-project
 Repository for final 663 project on Hierarchical Dirichlet Processes

-I made separate subdirectories for each of our work for now, so that the Jupyter checkpoints don't conflict with each other, but we can still share easily.
-Just commit to your subdirectory for now if you want, and we may have to just merge stuff together manually in the main section of the repository.
+I made separate branches for each of our work for now, so that the Jupyter checkpoints don't conflict with each other, but we can still share easily.
+I think we may have to just merge stuff together manually in the master.

 [*SCHEDULE*](https://docs.google.com/spreadsheets/d/1jrkzsu9ot5mXI35155mnsbgLDkxseG7ePgzGwK5jiwQ/edit?ts=5e89fec7#gid=0)